 Inflammatory Bowel Disease Shared Value Initiative

-Collaborating towards greater value in inflammatory bowel disease care
+Collaborating towards greater value in IBD

-There may be potential to accelerate uptake of value-based care and payment models for subspecialty conditions that experience high variability in cost and outcomes, sometimes described as “high-beta” conditions.[i]
+There may be potential to accelerate uptake of value-based care for subspecialty conditions that experience high variability in cost and outcomes, sometimes described as “high-beta” conditions.[i]
 Inflammatory bowel disease (IBD), an umbrella term for two autoimmune diseases—ulcerative colitis and Crohn’s disease—impacts an estimated 3.1 million (or 1.3%) of Americans and is a high-beta condition that some stakeholders believe would benefit from value-based approaches, especially at a time of change in the treatment paradigm for IBD.[ii]

 [i] Lawrence R. Kosinski, “Letter to the Physician-Focused Payment Model Technical Advisory Committee,” Department of Health and Human Services, December 21, 2016, iv.